alastria/alastria-node-besu/docs/binary-installation.md

 }
 ```
 Notes:
 * By default, Nginx is running at port 80, we can modify this value as we needed.
+For example, we can fix the Nginx listener port using the RPC port of our Besu node, previously [set in the deployment](#optional-ports), 8545 by default, and use another internal port for our Besu RPC, minimizing the number of externally open ports and increasing the security of our node.
 * This configuration is set in order to accept query parameters.
    * If there's no apikey parameter in the request, the response is 403, Forbidden
    * If there's apikey parameter but does not match with the one in the config, the response is 401, unauthorized
    * If there's apikey parameter and the value match with the configuration's value, the request pass to the rpc port.
-* The RPC Besu port is 8545, this value can be fixed as we needed.

 **4.** Restart Nginx service in order to take the changes effect.
 ```